 Fibrin degradation products (FDP) are substances that remain in your bloodstream after your body dissolves a blood clot.
-Clot dissolving is managed and regulated by your fibrinolytic system.
+Your fibrinolytic (clot-busting) system manages and regulates clot dissolving.

-Clotting, also called coagulation, at the wound site produces a mass of fibrin threads called a net that remains in place until the cut is healed.
 Fibrin is a protein that aids in clotting.
+Clotting, also called coagulation, at the wound site produces a mass of fibrin threads called a net.
+The net remains in place until the cut is healed.
 As the cut heals, the clotting slows down.
 Eventually the clot breaks down and dissolves.

 When the clot and fibrin net dissolve, fragments of protein are released into the body.
-These fragments are fibrin degradation products or FDPs.
+These fragments are fibrin degradation products (FDPs).
 If your body is unable to dissolve a clot, you may have abnormal levels of FDPs.

-Blood tests can be used to measure your level of FDPs to see if you have a clotting disorder.
-One specific test that determines the amount of FDPs in your blood is the fibrin degradation products test.
+Blood tests can measure your level of FDPs to see if you have a clotting disorder.
+The fibrin degradation products test is a specific test that determines the amount of FDPs in your blood.
 The test is also known as the fibrin split products (FSPs) test, or the fibrin breakdown products test.

 The fibrin degradation products test may be ordered to help determine if you have the following health conditions:

-- deep vein thrombosis (DVT), a blood clot in a deep vein
+- deep vein thrombosis, a blood clot in a deep vein

-- pulmonary embolism (PE), a blockage in the main artery of the lung
+- pulmonary embolism, a blockage in the main artery of the lung

 - severe muscle pain